-Create a new network in the custom subnetworks mode:
+To create a new network in the custom subnetworks mode, run:

 --subnet-mode customto avoid using the default auto mode, which automatically creates a subnet in each Compute Engine region.
 For more information, see Subnet creation mode.

-Create a subnetwork, and specify the region and IP address range:
+Create a subnetwork, and specify the region and IP range: